Enalean/tuleap-documentation-en/languages/en/user-guide/frs.rst

 -  **Step 4 - Set permissions to the Release (optional)**

-   By default, releases have no specific access permissions: access to all files is granted to any Tuleap registered user (anonymous users are not allowed to download release files).
+   By default, if your project is public, releases have no specific access
+   permissions: access to all files is granted to any Tuleap registered user (anonymous users are not allowed to download release files).
 However, in some cases, you might want to limit the users allowed to download your software.
 In these specific cases, you can restrict access